 I was pleased to see my article, “Memories of the First Paxman Triple Horn,” in the October, 2017 issue of The Horn Call.
 It was timely, as the first Paxman triple was constructed in December of 1967 — 50 years ago this year! — as explained further in the article.
 I was one of the owners of this exact instrument in the late 1980s.
 For more details on that, see the article in The Horn Call.
-The photo below is the only other photo I can find of the horn, almost a duplicate of the one in the article, but taken on a different camera.
+The photo below is of me with the horn (with hair, too).

 There was one big thing left out of the article, the footnotes.
 In the first note in particular I attempted to address a more difficult topic, the question of when the very first triple horn was constructed.
 The footnote begins noting the December, 1967 date of the horn I owned was